Gifted-s/auth-service/README.md

 # Authentication Microservice. \[REST\]
 ## JWT
-I will create my own JWT for authentication.
+ JWT for authentication.
 This requires a key.
 H256 algo will be used to generate the signature.

 JWT has the following components